ericklau1/my-serverlessportfolio/README.md

-# my-serverlessportfolio
+# Erickson Lau's portfolio

-This is my serves portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.